 Change subclause 3.2 as follows:

-Null-SAC-HE-LTF: Null-sequence authentication code (SAC)-long training field (LTF): [Null-SAC-LTF] An HE-LTF present in an initiating STA (ISTA) to a responding STA (RSTA) null data PPDU (NDP), or RSTA to ISTA NDP in the Ranging frame exchange, resulting from a mismatch of sequence authentication code (SAC) subfield in the STA Info field of a Ranging NDP Announcement frame, or the SAC subfield in the Trigger Dependent User Info field in the Ranging Secure Sounding Trigger frame, with either the Validation SAC subfield in the Secure HE-LTF Parameters element in the last transmitted FTM frame, or the last transmitted Location Measurement Report frame to the ISTA, or is equal to 0.
+Null-SAC-HE-LTF: Null-sequence authentication code (SAC)-long training field (LTF): [Null-SAC-LTF] An HE-LTF or EHT-LTF field value as a result of a SAC mismatch between present in an initiating STA (ISTA) toand a responding STA (RSTA). null data PPDU (NDP), or RSTA to ISTA NDP in the Ranging frame exchange, resulting from a mismatch of sequence authentication code (SAC) subfield in the STA Info field of a Ranging NDP Announcement frame, or the SAC subfield in the Trigger Dependent User Info field in the Ranging Secure Sounding Trigger frame, with either the Validation SAC subfield in the Secure HE-LTF Parameters element in the last transmitted FTM frame, or the last transmitted Location Measurement Report frame to the ISTA, or is equal to 0.
 The TXVECTOR LTF_KEY and LTF_IV parameter corresponding to this LTF are set to generate any secure HE-LTF or null. (#1037, #1094, #1130) (#2062, #2063)

 36.2.2 TXVECTOR and RXVECTOR parameters